rlgraph/rlgraph/docs/rlgraphs_testing_system.rst

 How to Test Your Components
 ===========================

-Here we will show you, how one can very easily test a single component via RLgraph's testing system.
+Now we will show you, how one can very easily test a single component via RLgraph's testing system.
 As an example, we will use our custom component built from scratch in `this chapter here <how_to_write_your_own_component.rst>`_.

 Writing a New Test Case with Python's Unittest Module
 -----------------------------------------------------

 Test 1: Writing a New Value